huggingface/datasets/metrics/cuad/README.md

 `predictions`, a list of question-answer dictionaries with the following key-values:
-- `id`: the id of the question-answer pair as given in the references
+- `id`: the id of the question-answer pair as given in the references.
 - `prediction_text`: a list of possible texts for the answer, as a list of strings depending on a threshold on the confidence probability of each prediction.